G. Kemble Bennett: Education

 Bennett received a Bachelors of Science degree in Mathematics with a minor in Chemistry from Florida State University in 1962.

 He received his Masters of Science in Engineering Mathematics from San Jose State University in 1968.

 He then received his Ph.D. in Industrial Engineering from Texas Tech University in 1970.

+His thesis was titled Smooth Empirical Bayes Estimation with Application to the Weibull Distribution.

 Career

 In 2006, Bennett was appointed by then Texas Governor Rick Perry as a board chair, among other positions, on the Texas Board of Professional Engineers.